jy-canucks1/Janggi/README.md

 \+ piece position

-Places the piece at the position
+Places the piece at the position.

 ![K-003](https://github.com/jy-canucks1/Janggi/assets/84373345/71cc300f-a19c-4f18-a20e-08a49ee097a1)

 \- position

-Removes the piece from the position
+Removes the piece from the position.

 done